 - The best book on Karma you’ll ever read – Karmic Diagnostics by Marjan Ogorevc

 - This book changed my whole understanding of how Karma works in our day-to-day lives.
 It will tell you how Karma is responsible for your constant heartbreaks, why you can’t find the right partner, why you are having problems in your family relationships, and what to do about it.
 I can’t recommend this book enough but it has a very limited print run.
-Grab a copy for yourself before it’s sold out.
+Grab a copy for yourself.
+It’s only $10.63 on Kindle.

 - Karma when it comes to having kids and starting a family – Spirit Babies by Walter Makichen